jonpalmisc/autobinja/README.md

 ## Installation

-Clone the repository and place `autobinja.py` in your `PATH` or somewhere you can easily access it.
-Autobinja's only dependency is `docopt`, which can be installed from the Python Package Index.
+Clone the repository, then install by running `pip install .`.

+You may also choose to manually add Autobinja to your `PATH` or run it directly;
+it does not have to be installed through Pip to work.

 ## Usage

-See `autobinja.py -h` for full help and usage information.
+See `autobinja -h` for full help and usage information.

 ## License